Growing and controlling Ajuga reptans

 - Ajuga plants are available in garden centres and nurseries, as well as specialist nurseries and online.

-- Look at the different varieties of Ajuga available and choose the right one for your space and colour scheme, remembering that some of the larger varieties will reach a spread of 75-90cm in around 2-5 years, whereas others are less vigorous.
+- Look at the different varieties available and choose the right one for your space and colour scheme, remembering that some of the larger varieties will reach a spread of 75-90cm in around 2-5 years, whereas others are less vigorous.

 Where to buy Ajuga reptans